 We are addressing this challenge by integrating many of the elements of our hospitals.
 Integration can be as simple as having departments at each institution band together in a “strength-in-numbers” strategy to reduce how much we pay for equipment, services and supplies.
 We have been using this strategy for the last couple of years, and it has saved our network millions of dollars.

 Integration can also be as complicated as deciding what medical services are offered where, and by whom.
 This process is called clinical integration, and we began this work last year by integrating cardiology services and physicians in the northern New York and Burlington areas.
 Before we look at services in other parts of the network, however, we are bringing together doctors and administrators from all four hospitals to create rules for how this work will proceed.
 This huge undertaking gives those in our organizations who will be most affected by these changes a voice in how changes will be made.
-These workgroups are talking not just about where services and clinicians will be located, but how physicians will work together, how resources will be made available, how the health care providers we employ will be recruited and retained, and how we can harness the power of the teaching and research mission at the UVM College of Medicine to benefit the entire network.
+These workgroups are talking not just about where services and clinicians will be located, but how physicians will work together, how resources will be made available, how the health care providers we employ will be recruited and retained, and how we can harness the power of the teaching and research mission at the Larner College of Medicine at UVM to benefit the entire network.
 This is critically important work, and I am honored to be leading it along with Dr. Claude Deschamps, who leads the physician practice at the UVM Medical Center.

 Coordinating the operations of four separate organizations – each with different processes, cultures, services, focuses and personnel – is a daunting task.
 But more important is the mission we all share: to provide outstanding health care to the people of our region, and to do it for a reasonable cost as close as possible to where our patients live.